Insight Home | Previous Article | Next Article

 To reach convergence quickly, we can augment the tool with an In-Design flow to check for and correct any remaining violations with a signoff-quality decomposition check in the place and route environment.

 Synopsys’ Solution at 20nm

-IC Compiler Advanced Geometry (ICC AG) is a superset of IC Compiler.
+IC Compiler AG is a superset of IC Compiler.
 It includes all of the ICC features plus some additional 20nm functionality.
 This includes DPT-aware placement and routing, 20nm DRC and DPT rules and 20nm parasitic modeling.